 It is unlawful under §18.2-266 (ii) for a person to drive while under the influence of alcohol, no matter how much alcohol the individual has consumed.
 Section §18.2-266 (iii) extends the unlawfulness for driving under the influence of any drug that is considered to be a narcotic that is self-administered.

 It is also stated in §18.2-266 (iii) that it is unlawful to use a combination of drugs where it is likely that similar results will be produced, even if one of the drugs by itself would not have been sufficient to produce the response.
-When any of those things are done in Fairfax, VA ist can result in being charged with a DUI and you might need to hire a DUI attorney to handle your case.
+When any of those things are done in Fairfax, Northern Virginia it can result in being charged with a DUI and you might need to hire an experienced DUI attorney to handle your case.